Just Be Free: Lawsuit and release

-After discovering that Allecca and Brown would be releasing the album, Aguilera began developments to sue the pair in an effort to stop the release.
+In May 2001, Just Be Free became available for online pre-order with a tentative release date of June 19, under Warlock Records.
+Carla Christofferson, her lawyer at the time, explained that Aguilera had been unaware of the album's planned release until she discovered it herself online, and Aguilera soon began efforts to stop the release.
 Aguilera filed a suit against Warlock Records and the affiliates Platinum Recordings and JFB Music for "improper use of her name and license on the upcoming album Just Be Free".
-Carla Christofferson, her lawyer at the time, explained that "We're trying to stop them from releasing these early recordings which is not the quality she is associated with right now."
+Christofferson said: "We're trying to stop them from releasing these early recordings which is not the quality she is associated with right now."
 However, Warlock Records president Adam Levy felt that despite Aguilera disliking the material, he found it to be a look into her life at the time of recording.
-He stated "It's a great look at what she was doing, We're pleased [to be putting the record out].
+He stated: "It's a great look at what she was doing, We're pleased [to be putting the record out].
 I'm more pleased for the album's producers who wanted to get it out.
 I hope the fans can appreciate it."
 Christofferson responded by alleging that Warlock Records tried to "boot strap" on Aguilera's success.
 In response to the lawsuit, Warlock Records filed their own lawsuit in an attempt to ensure the release of the record.
 During the proceedings, Aguilera agreed to let Warlock Records release Just Be Free after reaching a settlement with the company and its affiliates.
 She allowed the release under the condition that the label would have to include a letter written by Aguilera in each album released.

 Just Be Free was recorded when I was 14 and 15 years old.
 At that young age, I made the recordings as a possible stepping stone to a career in music, which is my ultimate passion.
 They were made just so that I could get my foot in the door of the music business.
 I did not intend that the recordings would be widely released, especially after I signed with a major record label.
 I have not updated or finished the versions recorded in my childhood, and they are being released "as is," although I tried to prevent the release for several years.
 The recordings do not in any way reflect my current musical taste and where I am as an artist.
 The growth and vocal development I experienced as I matured into young adulthood is not reflected in the recordings.
 The album of new recordings that I intend to release this fall will be the album that truly reflects my artistry, my vision, and my passion.
 The Just Be Free recordings will hopefully be a footnote in a musical career that I dream will last for many years to come.